johnnovak/RML-Amiga/website/docs/manual/introduction.md

 likely work fine on more recent Windows versions, and probably on Windows 7 64-bit too.
 Only 64-bit Windows versions are supported.

-The CRT shader setup is optimised for 1080p monitors (1920&times;1080 resolution) but should work on any display.
+The CRT shader setup works on any display resoution, from 1080p or less to 5K and beyond.
 A variable refresh rate (VRR), adaptive-sync display (e.g., Nvidia G-Sync or AMD FreeSync capable) is highly recommended.
 Fixed-refresh rate monitors will work fine too, but it can be a bit more hassle to minimise input lag in action games with vsync enabled on such displays.
 If you only care about slower-paced games (e.g., RPGs, adventures) and watching demos, a fixed-refresh monitor will work great.

 A middle-tier or better CPU released in the last ten years or so is recommended.
 A dedicated GPU is recommended but integrated graphics adapters